NOTE: Libreboot standardises on flashprog now, as of 27 January 2024, which is a fork of flashrom.

 If you’re stuck with the ME (non-libreboot system), you might find this interesting: http://hardenedlinux.org/firmware/2016/11/17/neutralize_ME_firmware_on_sandybridge_and_ivybridge.html

-On all recent Intel systems, coreboot support has revolved around integrating a blob (for each system) called the FSP (firmware support package), which handles all of the hardware initialization, including memory and CPU initialization.
-Reverse engineering and replacing this blob is almost impossible, due to how complex it is.
+On all recent Intel systems, coreboot support has revolved around integrating a vendor file (for each system) called the FSP (firmware support package), which handles all of the hardware initialization, including memory and CPU initialization.
+Reverse engineering and replacing this file is almost impossible, due to how complex it is.
 Even for the most skilled developer, it would take years to replace.
-Intel distributes this blob to firmware developers, without source.
+Intel distributes this file to firmware developers, for free redistribution.

 This is basically AMD’s own version of the Intel Management Engine.
 It has all of the same basic security and freedom issues, although the implementation is wildly different.

-The Platform Security Processor (PSP) is built in on all Family 16h + systems (basically anything post-2013), and controls the main x86 core startup.
+The Platform Security Processor (PSP) is built in on the AMD CPUs whose architecture is Late Family 16h (Puma), Zen 17h or later (and also on the AMD GPUs which are GCN 5th gen (Vega) or later).
+On the CPUs, a PSP controls the main x86 core startup.
 PSP firmware is cryptographically signed with a strong key similar to the Intel ME.
 If the PSP firmware is not present, or if the AMD signing key is not present, the x86 cores will not be released from reset, rendering the system inoperable.

 The PSP is an ARM core with TrustZone technology, built onto the main CPU die.
 As such, it has the ability to hide its own program code, scratch RAM, and any data it may have taken and stored from the lesser-privileged x86 system RAM (kernel encryption keys, login data, browsing history, keystrokes, who knows!).
 To make matters worse, the PSP theoretically has access to the entire system memory space (AMD either will not or cannot deny this, and it would seem to be required to allow the DRM “features” to work as intended), which means that it has at minimum MMIO-based access to the network controllers and any other PCI/PCIe peripherals installed on the system.